Magento plugin How-To

-On the configuration screen, enter your API key found on your Data8 Dashboard.
+On the configuration screen, enter your client-side API key found on your Data8 Dashboard.
 Each validation service requires the necessary credits to function.

 After entering your configuration details and clicking save, the relevant enhanced data capture and validation will be applied to various data entry points around your site, including:

 - Checkout - Email Validation, Phone Validation, Postcode Lookup, PredictiveAddress